Jessica Anthony: Early life and education

 Anthony was born in Oneida, New York.
 She attended Hamilton Central School, where her mother taught Latin.
-She attended Bates College and the University of Manchester (UK), earning a B.A. in English literature.
-While at Manchester, she studied literature with Professor Michael Schmidt OBE FRSL.
+She attended Bates College and studied abroad at the University of Manchester (UK), earning a BA in English literature.
+While at Manchester, she studied literature with Professor Michael Schmidt.
 In 2004, she received an MFA in fiction from George Mason University, where she studied with novelists Susan Shreve, Alan Cheuse, Richard Bausch, and Stephen Goodwin.

 Anthony had several jobs before becoming a novelist.
 She worked at Sea Mart in Sitka, Alaska, where she was a butcher and rented videos.
 She taught English in the remote villages Rytro and Rygrot, Poland, and to Czech businessmen in Prague.
 She worked as a custodian, cleaning college dorms in upstate New York, and was a secretary in San Francisco and New York City.

 Career

 Anthony’s debut novel, The Convalescent, tells the story of Rovar Pliegman, a Hungarian-American who sells meat out of a bus.
 The novel is a farcical re-telling of the history of the Hungarian people and satirizes contemporary American suburbia.
 The novel was published by McSweeneys in 2009 and won McSweeneys inaugural Amanda Davis Highwire Fiction Award.

 Her second novel, Chopsticks, coauthored with graphic designer Rodrigo Corral, was published by Penguin/Razorbill in 2012.
 Chopsticks is “a multimedia narrative about a piano prodigy told through words, pictures and memorabilia,” published as both a traditional book and an app, was featured in The Wall Street Journal and won Apps Magazine’s (UK) “App of the Year.”

 Enter the Aardvark, published in March 2020, sold in a six-house auction to Little, Brown & Co.
 The novel follows a closeted Republican congressman and a Victorian taxidermied aardvark that ends up in his possession, and was called “an ingenious political satire” by The Guardian.
 The novel was a finalist for the New England Book Award in Fiction, a New York Times Editors’ Choice, and was featured in Time Magazine.

 Anthony’s short stories have appeared in Best New American Voices, Best American Nonrequired Reading, McSweeney’s, New American Writing, among other places.

+Her novel, The Most, was published by Little, Brown & Co. and Doubleday UK in July 2024.
+It was longlisted for the National Book Award for Fiction in September 2024.
+In 2025, she was promoted to senior lecturer in English at Bates College.